tiagolr/filtr/README.md

 ## About

-FILT-R is an envelope generator plugin that combines some of the best features of GrossBeat and ShaperBox, it includes a point system very similar to GrossBeat but also with some great features of ShaperBox like self repeating patterns, multi-point selections that can be scaled or skewed, audio envelope triggering and more.

-With version 2 this plugin was rebuilt from scratch using JUCE for its cross-platforms capabilities, maintainability and overall development tools/processes.
+FILT-R is an envelope generator plugin that applies the same engine of GATE-12 and TIME-12 to filter modulation. it includes 6 unique filters, three of them grabbed from [Saikes Yutani Bass](https://github.com/JoepVanlier/JSFX) (303, MS-20 and Linear), a Moog filter which is the JUCEs stock ladder filter adapted to this project and finally an Analog/Sallen Key and Phaser filters which were broght from [Vital](https://github.com/mtytel/vital) synth source code.

 ### Features